News

 Muir High School students explore microbial diversity with homemade Winogradsky columns

 Our first run of the field trip and in-classroom lessons comprising our "Finding the Beauty in Microbial Diversity" outreach series was a great success!
-In late March we teamed up with a class of AP Biology students from John Muir High School and hiked along the Gabrieleno Trail in Altadena.
+In late March we teamed up with a class of AP Biology students from John Muir High School and hiked along the Gabrielino Trail in Altadena.
 Students rubbed leaves, streamwater, sticks, rocks, and even their tongues onto agar plates.
 One week later, we visited the students in their classroom to see how the microbes from those environmental samples had grown into cell colonies on the agar plates.
 We assembled Winogradsky columns with the environmental samples, which the students observed regularly over the next month.
 We joined them for one more classroom visit in early May to observe how the microbes in the column had grown, discuss how nutrients and other conditions affect microbial diversity, and view samples under a microscope.
 We thank the Marine Biological Laboratory for funding this experience and are looking forward to another round of this outreach series in the future!

 Second field trip with STARS program